-Great news in Ohio: The city of Rocky River, OH has successfully repealed their obsolete ban on "pitbull-type" dogs in favor of more effective breed-neutral policies that are based on modern best-practices for preventing and reducing serious dog bite-related incidents.
+Great news in Ohio: The city of Rocky River has successfully repealed their obsolete ban on "pitbull-type" dogs in favor of more effective breed-neutral policies that are based on modern best-practices for preventing and reducing serious dog bite-related incidents.
 On November 26, the Rocky River City Council repealed the ban in a unanimous 6-0 vote and ended the ineffective and discriminatory policy that banned dogs based only on their appearance or breed.
 The ban, or breed specific legislation (BSL), is being replaced with breed-neutral regulations that are more effective and more equitable because they address all potentially dangerous dogs, all irresponsible dog owners, and all unsafe dog-related situations - regardless of a dog's appearance or breed.
 Congratulations to the City Council and the residents of Rocky River for improving public safety by repealing BSL - Rocky River joins a list of 10+ cities that have repealed BSL in 2018 and are taking a decisive stand against ineffective policies and long-debunked myths and stereotypes about pitbull-type dogs.

 Several key reasons why the national trend against BSL is strong and enjoys robust public support: